 Savoury Apple Recipes

-The following are our best healthy savoury apple recipes and all reduced in sugar.
-Apples are often used in main dishes in France: with chicken, pork, and fried in butter to accompany traditional boudin noir and boudin blanc sausages.
+Apples in savoury recipes are often used in main dishes in France: with chicken, pork, and fried in butter to accompany traditional boudin noir and boudin blanc sausages.
+The following are our favourite savoury apple recipes.

 We love a crunchy, tart apple added to salad.
 Perfect in this Roast Beetroot Salad with smoked mackerel.
 With added orange zest and a wee spice kick, this winter salad is made in just 30 minutes.